Junior Luamba: Playing career

 Luamba made his first-team debut for Oldham Athletic on 29 December 2020, starting in a 0–0 draw at Grimsby Town before he was taken off for Davis Keillor-Dunn on 67 minutes.
 Manager Harry Kewell said that "it was disappointing that he didn't get his goal but he worked very hard and I think he is a special talent".
+He entered negotiations with the club regarding a new contract at the end of the 2022–23 season.

+In October 2023, Luamba signed for League Two club Salford City, joining the club's reserve team until the end of the season.

+On 1 February 2025, Luamba joined National League side York City on loan for the remainder of the season.

+On 25 June 2025, Luamba signed for National League side Carlisle United on a two-year deal for an undisclosed fee.